netguru/Kissme/README.md

 `KotlinMultiPlatformStorage` allows to store key-value pairs in platform-specific way.

 ### Android
-Android implementation uses `SharedPreferences` interface.
-Library allows you to choose between storing values in named or default preferences provided by `PreferenceManager`.

-`SharedPreference` instance is initialized lazily when calling one of the available functions using application `Context` which is provided automatically by `ContentProvider`.
+Android implementation uses [binaryprefs](https://github.com/yandextaxitech/binaryprefs) library under the hood in order to provide a robust key-value storage mechanism.
+The keys and values are encrypted using XOR and AES encryption accordingly.
+The data encryption and encryption keys storing generating mechanisms are fully automated and is applied to the stored data by default.
+All the encryption keys are stored in the Android `KeyStore`.

+In order to acquire the application `Context` instance required for data storing operations the library registers an internal `ContentProvider`.

 ### iOS

-As we all know `UserDefaults` isn't best place to store app secrets, that's why iOS implementation is using native iOS Keychain.
-Security Enclave is a hardware-based key manager that's isolated from processor.
+The iOS implementation is using native iOS `Keychain`.
+The Secure Enclave is a hardware-based key manager that's isolated from processor.
 It allows you to store, delete, fetch passwords and accounts.
 `Keychain` is simple wrapper build upon `Security` interface to store, save, and fetch not only passwords, but also accounts.

 ## Running sample app